 Federal Pell Grant

 The Federal Pell Grant is a need-based federal grant awarded to low and middle income undergraduate students who have not yet earned a bachelor's or professional degree to promote access to postsecondary education.
 Students must meet basic eligibility requirements.
-Grant amounts are based on the student's expected family contribution, or EFC (see Calculating Need), and enrollment level with a maximum annual award of $6,345 in the 2020-2021 award year.
+Grant amounts are based on the student's expected family contribution, or EFC (see Determining Financial Aid Eligibility), and enrollment level with a maximum annual award of $6,495 in the 2021-2022 award year, or a maximum annual award of $6,895 in the 2022-2023 award year.
 Students are limited to receiving the equivalent of 12 full-time semesters of Federal Pell Grant.

 Authorization of Federal Pell Grant awards are based on enrollment levels, and are also subject to the Federal Pell Grant Census Date.
 To review the enrollment level requirements and Census Dates, please visit our Policies page.